-Kleberg, a Democrat, was the representative for Texas's 11th congressional district from 1901 to 1903.
+Kleberg was the representative for Texas’s 11th congressional district and was a Democrat.
+He served from 1901 to 1903.

 From May 1896 to Mar 1903, Kleberg missed 151 of 625 roll call votes, which is 24.2%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.